Ceasar/Encyclopedia/src/adler_1966.rst

     Communication to convey knowledge.

     Instruction occurs occurs when one man teaches another through discourse.

+    Teach is the process whereby one man learns from another through communication.

     When being instructed, the learner acts on something communicated to him.
     He performs operations on discourse.